Event Information Pack

 Safeguarding and Good Practice: Youth Bodyweight Categories at WW Events

 At Weightlifting Wales, we recognise that young lifters are growing and adapting to training.
-To support their development and wellbeing, the following trial rules will apply at WW events:
+To support their development and wellbeing, the following rules will apply:

 - Under 12s: